 Now, out with the bad news, and in with how we can kill two birds with one stone (avoid plastics and avoid waste) through having a zero waste kitchen.

-Here are the things we do this week:
+Here are the things we do to make our kitchen free of plastic:

 1. Switch to glass containers